dArignac/pelican-extended-sitemap/README.rst

 It generates a sitemap.xml according to the specification of [sitemaps.org](http://sitemaps.org) and considers the pelican index page, articles, pages and special pages (like tags, categories, authors).
 Also comes with a XML stylesheet to be able to view the sitemap in browser without pain.

-**ATTENTION: Plugin is in heavy development - do not use yet!**

 ToDos
 -----

 What still has to be implemented:

-* become a real python package
 * i18n articles aso (maybe)